 (ii) List the site on the contaminated sites list in accordance with WAC 173-340-330(2);

-(iii) Make any initial investigation report publicly available on Ecology’s website;
+(iii) Make any initial investigation report publicly available on ecology’s website;

-(iv) Notify the owner and operator, and any person who Ecology has preliminarily determined to be liable under WAC 173-340-500(1), in writing of Ecology’s determination.
+(iv) Notify the owner and operator, and any person who ecology has preliminarily determined to be liable under WAC 173-340-500(1), in writing of ecology’s determination.
 The notice may be combined with the potentially liable person status letter in WAC 173-340-500.
 The notice must include:

-(A) The basis for Ecology's determination;
+(A) The basis for ecology's determination;

 (B) The site’s hazard rankings;